 An Email Account may have one or more Aliases.
 An Email Account Alias inherits all the settings and mailboxes of its parent account.
 It will share the same filter settings, the same allow and block lists, and share a common quarantine with its parent and other aliases.

 For example, suppose you have a mailbox "email@example.com", and that mailbox also uses several aliases: 'firstname.lastname@example.org', "email@example.com", "firstname.lastname@example.org".
 You can list each of these additional email addresses as aliases of email@example.com.
 Then, when you change the settings for one, or allow a sender, it will affect all the different addresses.
 Quarantined email for each will end up in one shared quarantine for easy viewing.

+Click the Aliases from the left menu.
 Click the Add Alias button to add a new Email Account Alias.